AWcoder/MisfitsUnited/README.md

 ### Regular Season Schedule ###
 - The regular season lasts from week 1 to week 13.
-- Teams will play their first and last two matches against the other teams in their division.
 - Teams will play each other team in the league once (9 games) and teams in their division twice (4 games)
-- The rest of the matches will be randomly determined at the beginning of the season.
+- regular season matches are randomly determined at the beginning of the season.
 - Playoffs begin week 14 with the championship game occuring week 16.

 <br><br>